 For example, I download a French language pack and install it for my store.

 After installing the French language pack, you have to create a store view (French store view) by navigating to Stores ⟹ Settings ⟹ All Stores, click Create Store View button, then fill in the required fields:

-Finally, click Save Store View button.
+Finally, click the Save Store View button.